Detroit Pistons game vs. Toronto Raptors: Time, TV channel, injury report and more

 The most recent outing saw the Pistons pull out their biggest win of the season, beating the Charlotte Hornets, 114-97, with three players scoring 17 points or more all while holding the Hornets under 100 points.

-LAST GAME: Cade Cunningham shows franchise-player skills in Pistons 114-97 win over Hornets
+LAST GAME: Cade Cunningham shows franchise-player skills in Detroit Pistons' 114-97 win over Hornets

 The schedule hasn't been particularly tough, especially over this most recent home stretch with games against the Hornets (16-49) and the Nets (26-39), but it's pretty undisputable the Pistons have been playing some better basketball since getting their footing after the trade deadline.